smeenka/esp32/lolin32/readme.md

 All modules in the library are functional.

 The http_server though is not fully funcional.
-Work to do is to better integrate the server with the asyncio operation system.
+TODO is better ingegration of the server in the asyncio operationg system.

-The server is functional but one gets sometimes often OS errors.
+One get occasionaly  OS errors.

-In the browser one has to press sometimes F5 to get the result.
+In the browser one has to press F5 to get the result.

 # Unit test of the library: best way to begin!